parham-mosadeq/next-crypto/README.md

+**Warning**: Due to the calling limitations of the API service, this program may be slow or may not work sometimes.

 # Coin Market

-Getting information using Redux Toolkit and Chakra UI in NextJs
+Getting information using Rtk and Chakra UI in NextJs

 The goal of this project is to create a web application that fetches and displays information about various crypto currencies.
 The application will be built using Redux Toolkit and Chakra UI.